ks982579/vite-landing-page/README.md

 Other challenges include:

-- Some code duplication in may still exist in the dashboard components.
+- Some code duplication may still exist in the dashboard components.
 - Passing props to children in components following Typescript types.
 - I worked with MUI previously (mostly for icons), but found it challenging to determine the best component for each job.
 - Getting the Trips and Passenger Box components to resize properly based on screen size required troubleshooting.